Updated: Jun 9

 But most importantly is the hope that none of us are alone.
 If we all can weather through this, then the aftermath can be trust and friendship and a coalition of like-minded individuals trying to make a difference in this world.
 In that friendship is the beginning of solidifying the role of Navajo-Churro sheep as the viable and crucial livestock amongst the pastoralists of the Southwest deserts.

-We have realized in the past four months this is not just about assisting with emergency aid, but it has become a race to save an endangered landrace, an endangered culture and is becoming a humanitarian effort to save a group of people and their disappearing lifestyle.
+We have realized in the past four months this is not just about assisting with emergency aid, but it has become a race to save an endangered breed, an endangered culture and is becoming a humanitarian effort to save a group of people and their disappearing lifestyle.
 A lifestyle that has some answers of how to survive in this drying climate.

 There is such little time.

-Project Director -- Investments in Resilience
+Former Project Director -- Investments in Resilience